nordstream3/FOC/README.md

 ## Getting Started
 Prerequisites
-To use The FOCKING, you will need the following:
+To use The FOC/KING, you will need the following:
 * A brushless motor
 * A power source capable of supplying up to 75V and 150A.
 Minimum voltage is 16V
 * A USB-C cable to connect to a computer for programming and configuration
 * Motor control software, such as the VESC firmware

 ## Installation
-To install the FOCKING board, follow these steps:
+To install the FOC/KING board, follow these steps:

 * Order the PCB from JLCPCB using the provided gerber files
 * JLCPCB can offer the service of mounting all components, with the exception of mosfets